-I was watching this Rachael Ray segment last week where this guest she had on made snow globes (did anyone see this?).
+I was watching a Rachael Ray segment last week where this guest she had on made snow globes.
 She made it sound pretty easy, so I decided to give it a whirl.
 I should mention here that I think I have a touch of an artsy/creative side, but I’m by no means a hard-core crafter.
-A visit to the craft store is maybe a once or twice yearly visit for me.
+A visit to the craft store is maybe a once- or twice-yearly visit for me.

 Here’s what you need: